for-giobbe/phy/Concatenation & Model Selection.md

 ## intro:

 Currently, two divergent systematic methods are commonly applied for inferring species trees: the supermatrix approach (concatenation) and the coalescent approach (gene trees are calculated and then reconciled in a species tree).
-You will find an interesting paper on the topic at the end of this tutorial, but here we will focus on the supermatrix approach.
+You will find a couple of interesting paper on the topic at the end of this tutorial, but here we will focus on the supermatrix approach.

 Before starting you should have two aligned & filtered MSA, or if you missed the previous lesson you can grab the ones I generated: [12S_xinsi_op7_aligned.gb.fasta](https://github.com/for-giobbe/phy/blob/master/examples/12S_xinsi_op7_aligned.gb.fasta) and [ND2_p_aligned.n.gb.fasta](https://github.com/for-giobbe/phy/blob/master/examples/ND2_p_aligned.n.gb.fasta).